Degenerative spinal arthritis overview

 - Locking of the joints

 Often, degenerative spinal arthritis is confused with degenerative disc disease, but these are two separate conditions.
-Degenerative disc disease means that the cartilaginous discs in between each vertebral body begin to weaken and break down, leading to conditions like herniated disc, bulging disc, muscle spasms, and the growth of bone spurs.
+Degenerative disc disease means that the cartilaginous discs between each vertebral body begin to weaken and break down, leading to conditions like herniated disc, bulging disc, muscle spasms and the growth of bone spurs.
+Degenerative spinal arthritis focuses specifically on the facet joints.